SOM (architectural firm): Awards

 Throughout its history, SOM has been recognized with more than 2000 awards for quality and innovation.
+In November 1990, SOM was placed on the cover of Interior Design Magazine for The Top Ten, Winner Of IBA.
 In 1996 and 1962, SOM received the Architecture Firm Award from the American Institute of Architects, which recognizes the design work of an entire firm.
 SOM is the only firm to have received this honor twice.
 In August 2009 SOM received four of 13 available R+D Awards from Architect Magazine.
 In addition, a collaboration between SOM and Rensselaer Polytechnic Institute, The Center for Architecture, Science and Ecology, was honored with a fifth award.